siddhujz/hw1fall15/README.md

-Ruby Intro
+HW1 Fall 2015, Due Friday, Sept.
+11 by 11:59 p.m.
 =============

-This 3-part homework gives some basic practice in Ruby as well as getting you accustomed to making testing a regular part of your workflow.
+This 3-part homework provides some basic practice in Ruby as well as accustomizing you to testing as a regular part of your workflow.
+Although this assignment is not due until Friday, Sept.
+11, another assignment (HW2) will be posted on Wed.
+Sept.
+9.

-It follows a fairly standard Ruby convention for codebases: the code files are stored in `lib/` and the test files are stored in `spec/`.
+The code provided here follows a fairly standard Ruby convention: program files are stored in `lib/` and the test files are stored in `spec/`.
-(We use the RSpec unit-testing framework; if we were using Ruby's default framework, known as `Test::Unit`, the test files would be under `test/`.)
+(We are usng the RSpec unit-testing framework; if we were using Ruby's default framework, known as `Test::Unit`, the test files would be under `test/`.)

-We've placed "starter code" in `lib/ruby_intro.rb`; when you're all done, you can submit this single file to the autograder.
+The "starter code" for this assignment is in `lib/ruby_intro.rb`; when you're all done, you can submit this single file to the ICON HW0 dropbox as follows:
+1) in the Workspace menu along the left side of your Cloud9 window, right click on the lib/ruby_intro.rb file and select "download".
+This will download the file from Cloud9 to your local computer.
+2) Submit the downloaded file to the ICON HW0 dropbox.

-However, you can test each of the 3 parts separately.
-The files `spec/part[123]_spec.rb` contain RSpec tests for each of the three parts.
-For example, to test your answers to Part 1, say `rspec spec/part1_spec.rb`.  `rspec` with no arguments runs the tests in all the files `spec/*_spec.rb`.
+The files`spec/part[123]_spec.rb` contain RSpec tests for each of the three parts.
+For example, to test your answers to Part 1, use the command: rspec/part1_spec.rb`
+The command `rspec` with no arguments runs the tests in all the files `spec/*_spec.rb`.

 * The line numbers in the RSpec error report will give you guidance as to which tests failed.
-(You can check the [RSpec documentation](http://rspec.info) to see how the `.rspec` file can be used to customize the output format.)
+(You can check the RSpec documentation(http://rspec.info) to see how the `.rspec` file can be used to customize the output format.)

 * If you want to be really cool, run `autotest`.
 This will run all the